cyn0x8/ModLauncher/readme.md

 	name:String, // name of your mod, `Save.instance.modOptions.get("ModLauncher").selected_mod` will be set to this after on_init target:String, // target `ScriptedMusicBeatState` class name to open after `on_init`

-	logo:FunkinSprite, // the logo sprite
-	bg_group:FlxTypedSpriteGroup, // the sprite group added to your mod bg camera
+	logo_path:String, // path to your mod's logo bitmap

 	// launcher callbacks:

-	on_setup:Null<(Dynamic)->Void>, // called when your mod is first bound (camera exists starting here)
+	on_setup:Null<(Dynamic)->Void>, // called when the launcher state is opened

 	on_update:Null<(Dynamic, Float)->Void>, // called every frame while in the launcher